tawfikhammad/analytical-crewai-agents/code_analyst/README.md

-# CodeAnalyst Crew
+# Code Analyst Crew

-Welcome to the CodeAnalyst Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Code Analyst Crew project, powered by [crewAI](https://crewai.com).
+This project is designed to analyze data through automated code generation and execution using a multi-agent AI system.
+The crew consists of specialized agents that work together to write Python code, execute it safely, and generate comprehensive reports based on data analysis queries.

 ## Installation